cvent/octopus-deploy-cookbook/README.md

 - :server: Url to Octopus Deploy Server (e.g https://octopus.example.com)
 - :api_key: Api Key used to register Tentacle to Octopus Server
 - :roles: Array of roles to apply to Tentacle when registering with Octopus Deploy Server (e.g ["web-server","app-server"])
-- :environment: Which environment the Tentacle will become part of when registering with Octopus Deploy Server (Defaults to node.chef_environment )
+- :environment: Which environment or environments the Tentacle will become part of when registering with Octopus Deploy Server (Defaults to node.chef_environment).
+Accepts string or array.
 - :tenants: Optional array of tenants to add to the tentacle.
 Tenant must already exist on Octopus Deploy Server.
 Requires Octopus 3.4
 - :tenant_tags: Optional array of tenant tags to add to the tentacle.
 Tags must already exist on Octopus Deploy Server.
 Requires Octopus 3.4